Marketing gets complicated fast at enterprise scale.

 Enterprise marketing relies on dedicated roles such as marketing operations managers, brand governance leads, and marketing technology specialists: these positions are rarely found in traditional teams, which typically collaborate informally.

 This structure provides defined accountability and standardized processes: local teams still have the flexibility to adapt strategies for their markets.
-Decisions can be made quickly while maintaining oversight that protects the global brand.
+Decisions can then be made quickly while maintaining oversight that protects the global brand.

 Try monday work management